 CDL Suspension Following a DUI

 DUI convictions and refusals to take the blood alcohol test required as part of Louisiana’s Informed Consent Law are both major violations and will result in a CDL suspension.
-It does not matter if you were driving a commercial vehicle or a personal vehicle.
-Any drunk driving conviction will get your CDL disqualified.

-If you get a second DUI or commit any other major violation, such as being under the influence of drugs or leaving the scene of an accident, you could receive a lifetime disqualification for your CDL.
+If you get a second DUI or commit any other major violation, such as driving under the influence of drugs or leaving the scene of an accident, you could receive a lifetime disqualification for your CDL.
 This suspension can go as long as ten years before reinstatement would be considered.